Blindsided: When Closet Skeletons Speak

 If I don’t hear from you in the next few days, I’ll tell Brother Ray to proceed with a rather lengthy letter.
 My number is ***-***-****.
 God bless you.
 I hope to hear from you very soon.
 Thanks.
 Bye.”

 In this series I share my thoughts and opinions concerning these ministers and the events which led to my departure.
-Click here to continue reading: “Blindsided: When Closet Skeletons Speak” or click on a title below.
-[Links will be added as new blogs are posted.]
+Click here to continue reading: “Blindsided: When Closet Skeletons Speak” or click on the link below.

 Yet Another Private Message from Douglas Stauffer (December 2018)